EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 - Fruit mousse chocolate cake

-Between meals, you could have a snack – chicken samosas on the way to Taipei and pizza on the return.
+Between meals, you can have a snack – chicken samosas on the way to Taipei and pizza on the return.

-We enjoyed the meals to Taipei, especially the breakfast.
+We enjoyed the meals to Taipei on that Vietnam trip, especially the breakfast.
 And on the way back, the Italian chicken lasagna was a nice change for us after weeks of Asian cuisine.

 But the seafood pasta for lunch on the return?